czue/pegasus-docs/docker.md

 ## Getting Started

-First build your Pegasus project with Docker enabled and using Postgres as a database following the [getting started guide](/getting-started/).
+First set up your Pegasus project with Docker enabled and using Postgres as a database following the [getting started guide](/getting-started/).

 ### Enter the project directory